 UFCW Local 401 members serve and interact with the public, and in many cases work on the front line of Alberta’s food and services systems.
 As a union, we know what it takes to stand together to tackle a shared problem; it’s what we do.

-We’ve been working around the clock to support UFCW Local 401 members through COVID-19, and our website has been a key tool in getting information out there.
+From the start of the pandemic, we’ve been working around the clock to support UFCW Local 401 union members, ensure their health and safety, and have their extraordinary sacrifices and contributions recognized.
+Our website has been a valuable tool in getting information out to both the public and our members.
 This page is our information hub on COVID-19.

 While many UFCW Local 401 members continue to work on the front lines of the situation surrounding COVID-19, there may be circumstances where you are suddenly unable to work.